oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Windows Defender Credential Guard is enabled for the Windows 10 SOE.
 - Only one previous logon is cached for the Windows 10 SOE.
 - The HybridSystem Windows 10 SOE is configured with a screen saver after 15 minutes which requires users to re-authenticate.
-- The HybridSystem Windows 10 SOE is configured with a logon banner provided by the Agency.
+- The HybridSystem Windows 10 SOE is configured with a logon banner provided by the organisation.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for investigating repeated account lockouts.
+- The organisation is responsible for investigating repeated account lockouts.
-- The Agency is responsible for managing passwords/passphrases.
+- The organisation is responsible for managing passwords/passphrases.
-- The Agency is responsible for procedures involving provisioning user passwords.
+- The organisation is responsible for procedures involving provisioning user passwords.
-- The Agency is responsible for populating the Protected Users security group for on-premises AD.
+- The organisation is responsible for populating the Protected Users security group for on-premises AD.
-- The Agency is responsible for configuring Credential Guard and Remote Credential Guard on servers.
+- The organisation is responsible for configuring Credential Guard and Remote Credential Guard on servers.
-- The Agency is responsible for terminating user sessions and rebooting workstations outside of business hours.
+- The organisation is responsible for terminating user sessions and rebooting workstations outside of business hours.
-- The Agency is responsible for the wording of the logon banner.
+- The organisation is responsible for the wording of the logon banner.

 ### Virtualisation hardening

 #### Applicability to HybridSystem

-This section is applicable as the HybridSystem includes the Agency's on-premises servers which integrate with M365 components (e.g. Azure AD Connect).
+This section is applicable as the HybridSystem includes the organisations on-premises servers which integrate with M365 components (e.g. Azure AD Connect).

 #### HybridSystem compliance approach

-The HybridSystem does not provide guidance on the hardening of on-premises servers, which instead are inherited from the Agency.
+The HybridSystem does not provide guidance on the hardening of on-premises servers, which instead are inherited from the organisation.

 #### Security controls provided by the HybridSystem

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for implementing virtualisation hardening for servers used as part of the HybridSystem.
+- The organisation is responsible for implementing virtualisation hardening for servers used as part of the HybridSystem.

 ## System management